 The General Education Development test, more commonly known by the acronym GED® test, or colloquially as “the GED,” consists of a set of four standardized tests.

 The tests are administered at designated locations that are certified as Official GED-HiSET-TASC Testing Centers.
 These testing sites are found in a variety of locations, including community colleges and public schools, as well as other educational centers.
 Every center must offer the tests in a controlled environment with supervision, to ensure the security of test administration.
-The tests must be taken on a computer or on paper, but the test taker must physically travel to the testing center and take the tests in person.
+The tests must be taken on a computer or on paper (not the GED which is totally computerized), but the test taker must physically travel to the testing center and take the tests in person.

 The standards for eligibility to take the tests vary based on where the test is being taken.
 The tests can only be taken if the taker is not enrolled in high school, has not graduated from high school, and is older than 16 years of age.
 However, there are additional regional requirements which vary by state or province.
 States in the U.S. impose substantially variant standards regarding eligibility, and many states require the test taker to be 17 years of age or older.
 Some states allow students to take the tests prior to turning 17, but often require parental approval.
 It is often required that test takers be residents of the state or province they are taking the tests in.